Shopify/polaris/src/components/Autocomplete/README.md

 ### Structure

-The autocomplete component is based on the [ARIA 1.1 combobox pattern](https://www.w3.org/TR/wai-aria-practices-1.1/#combobox).
-See the [text field component](https://polaris.shopify.com/components/forms/text-field) for information on implementing the autocomplete component with a text field.
+The autocomplete component is based on the [ARIA 1.2 combobox pattern](https://www.w3.org/TR/wai-aria-practices-1.1/#combobox) and the [Aria 1.2 ListBox pattern](https://www.w3.org/TR/wai-aria-practices-1.2/#Listbox).

 The autocomplete list displays below the text field or other control by default so it is easy for merchants to discover and use.
 However, you can change the position with the `preferredPosition` prop.